 It is very important for JARO to maintain communication with public and private sectors so as to help them gain a deeper understanding of its role and to obtain their cooperation.
 For the public sector, JARO routinely holds meetings with officers representing: 12 Ministries, the municipalities around the Metropolitan Tokyo area and central and local consumer centers.
 For the private sector, JARO has a conversation with the representatives of: consumer advocate groups, ad-related bodies and fair trade associations.

-Further, JARO issues a newsletter and a case report monthly, as well as a world report yearly, for the purpose of keeping the members informed of JARO findings and making public the current topics of advertising self-regulation, domestic and international.
-Also for information to its members, JARO compiles the Precedential Report containing cases already concluded which the Final Review Panel has selected as precedents.
+Further, JARO issues a monthly magazine, for the purpose of keeping the members and the others informed JARO's activities and making public the current topics of advertising self-regulation, domestic and international.
+Also on member's only websites, they can confirm the rulings that the Advertising Review Committee reviewed.